goadesign/clue/metrics/README.md

 The `metrics` functions used to instrument the service are:

-* `HTTP`: creates a middleware that metricss an HTTP handler.
+* `HTTP`: creates a middleware that meters an HTTP handler.
-* `UnaryServerInterceptor`: creates an interceptor that metricss gRPC unary server methods.
+* `UnaryServerInterceptor`: creates an interceptor that meters gRPC unary server methods.
-* `StreamServerInterceptor`: creates an interceptor that metricss gRPC stream server methods.
+* `StreamServerInterceptor`: creates an interceptor that meters gRPC stream server methods.
 * `Handler`: creates a HTTP handler that exposes Prometheus metrics.

 ## HTTP Metrics